spacedvoid/connection/src/main/docs/module.md

 These conversions are copies, where operations on the resulting collection does not affect the original collection.

-## Specifications and thread safety

-As mentioned in the previous(Adapters are user-dependent) section, most of the specifications work well only if the adapter methods are used properly.
-Other specifications, such as thread safety, are defined based on the originating Kotlin collection.
-For example, thread safety is guaranteed when using `CopyOnWriteArrayList().asMutableConnection()`, but not with `ArrayList().asMutableConnection()`.

-A simple way to determine such properties is to know that Connection is a mere wrapper for Kotlin collections;
-if the property comes from the Kotlin collection, it is also guaranteed in Connection as well, unless the specification from Connection says about it.

 # Package io.github.spacedvoid.connection.impl

 Contains basic implementations for each collection types in [io.github.spacedvoid.connection].